DEPO-PROVERA® (medroxyprogesterone acetate) INJECTIONS

 Manufacturer – Pfizer

-Product information - With the second most numerous records in the Wildlife Contraception Center database, Depo-Provera® has been used most often in reproductively seasonal species (e.g., prosimians, bears, pinnipeds), species in which anesthesia for implant insertion is problematic (e.g., giraffes, hippos), and as an immediately available interim contraceptive (e.g., if an implant is found missing or has not been ordered).
+Product information - With the second most numerous records in the Reproductive Management Center's contraception database, Depo-Provera® has been used most often in reproductively seasonal species (e.g., prosimians, bears, pinnipeds), species in which anesthesia for implant insertion is problematic (e.g., giraffes, hippos), and as an immediately available interim contraceptive (e.g., if an implant is found missing or has not been ordered).
 Medroxyprogesterone acetate is a synthetic derivative of progesterone administered as an acetate salt with anti-estrogenic activity.

 Dose - Dosage studies have not been conducted for most species.
 Recommended doses and injection intervals vary according to species and experience.
 Current reports have indicated that 2-5 mg/kg body weight every 2-3 months has been effective (the higher dose for smaller species and the lower dose for larger ones).
 However, New World monkeys require as much as 20mg/kg monthly.
 For especially large species for which body weights may not be available, such as hippos, see Taxon-Specific Recommendations.